kthibodeaux/.dotfiles/README.md

 # dotfiles

-Made to work for Antergos with i3-gaps
+Made to work for Xubuntu with i3-gaps

 Uses [GNU Stow](https://www.gnu.org/software/stow/) for management.

 # setup

-These instructions will turn an Antergos MATE install into a configured i3 system
+These instructions will turn an Xubuntu install into a configured i3 system

 Before running the below commands make sure you can clone from GitHub by adding your SSH key to your profile.

 ```
+sudo add-apt-repository ppa:neovim-ppa/unstable
+sudo apt-get update
+sudo apt-get upgrade
-sudo pacman -S stow vte3-ng
+sudo apt-get install git stow
 git clone git@github.com:kthibodeaux/.dotfiles.git
 cd .dotfiles
 sh stow_all